jg-rp/ruby-json-p3/README.md

 pp nodes.map(&:value) # ["b", "d"]
 ```

-To configure an environment with custom filter functions or non-standard selectors, inherit from `JSONPathEnvironment` and override some of its constants or `#setup_function_extensions` method.
+To configure an environment with custom filter functions or non-standard selectors, inherit from `JSONPathEnvironment` and override some of its constants or the `#setup_function_extensions` method.

 ```ruby
 class MyJSONPathEnvironment < JSONP3::JSONPathEnvironment